Exploring the boundary of quantum correlations with a time-domain optical processor

 \textsf{\textbf{A three-context GHZ-type paradox}}

-Because the graphs of exclusivity in GHZ-type paradoxes have a fixed $\vartheta-\alpha=1$, a GHZ-type paradox using fewer contexts is associated with a larger quantum--classical ratio and stronger nonclassicality.
-However, the fewest number of contexts required in a GHZ-type paradox is not known: \add{as we will prove in the \methodsname\ section, it must be greater than two, but every known example of GHZ-type paradox uses at least four contexts, leaving the three-context case unexplored.} Although noncontextuality inequality\,\cite{KCBS08} and logical proofs of contextuality\,\cite{Cabello13} using three contexts have been studied in experiments\,\cite{Marques14,Jerger16}, the corresponding exclusivity graph---a pentagon (cf. Fig.\,\ref{fig:exc}(a))---has only a $\vartheta-\alpha=\sqrt{5}-2<1$.
+Because the graphs of exclusivity in GHZ-type paradoxes have a fixed $\vartheta-\alpha=1$, a GHZ-type paradox whose events can be covered by fewer contexts is associated with a larger quantum--classical ratio and stronger nonclassicality.
+However, the minimum of this number is not known: as we will prove in the \methodsname\ section, it must be greater than two, but all the known examples of GHZ-type paradox have the number of context-cover of at least four, leaving the three-context case unexplored.
+Although noncontextuality inequality\,\cite{KCBS08} and logical proofs of contextuality\,\cite{Cabello13} using three context-cover have been studied in experiments\,\cite{Marques14,Jerger16}, the corresponding exclusivity graph---a pentagon (cf. Fig.\,\ref{fig:exc}(a))---has only a $\vartheta-\alpha=\sqrt{5}-2<1$.
 As such, the quantum violation is less than $1$ and the logical proof does not constitute a GHZ-type paradox.
 Further, a GHZ-type paradox can also be constructed from a Kochen--Specker set by selecting one ray as the input state and removing all its orthogonal rays, but all known Kochen--Specker sets employ at least five contexts\,\cite{Mermin93}.
 The exclusivity graph in the smallest case (cf. Fig.\,\ref{fig:exc}(b)) is exactly the same as that in the original GHZ paradox.
 The existence of a four-context Kochen--Specker set is thus a long-standing open question.